Bruno Mars: Awards and achievements

 In 2012, "Just the Way You Are" and "Grenade" were the best-selling digital singles of the year with sales of 12.5 million and 10.2 million; Mars was the year's biggest-selling artist.
 "Just The Way You Are", "Grenade", "Locked Out Of Heaven", and "When I Was Your Man" have each sold over 4 million digital copies, making him the first male artist to do so as a lead singer.
-Six of his singles are counted among the list of best-selling singles of all time.
-Mars sold 26 million albums worldwide by 2016, and 200 million singles by 2020.
-In 2022, he was the first artist with six diamond-certified songs in the U.S. "Uptown Funk" and "Grenade" were listed by several publications as among the decade's best songs.
+Six of his singles appeared on multiple year-end top global singles lists published by the International Federation of the Phonographic Industry (IFPI).
+Mars has sold over 150 million records worldwide, making him one of the best-selling music artists of all time.
+"Uptown Funk" and "Grenade" were listed by several publications as among the decade's best songs.
+In 2022, he was the first artist with six Diamond-certified songs in the U.S.

 Due to ticket reselling during the week after Mars's 2014 Super Bowl performance, Hawaii Senate president Donna Mercado Kim introduced Senate Resolution 12 (also known as the Bruno Mars Act).
 It limits all ticket purchases within 48 hours of the on-sale date to a physical box office, discouraging ticket scalping.
 The Hawaii state senate passed the law, which died in the conference committee.
 Billboard reported in September 2021 that Mars earned $604.4 million from concerts, one of less than 30 artists to cross the $600-million threshold.

 Mars was the fastest-selling artist for his five 2022 shows in Japan, selling about 210,000 tickets.
 He sold 101,000 tickets for two concerts in Seoul the following year, the largest audience of Hyundai Card's Super Concert.
 In 2024, Mars was the first artist since Michael Jackson to sell out seven shows at the 55,000-capacity Tokyo Dome.
 His two concerts in Taiwan attracted 157,000 people.
 Mars played 14 concerts in Brazil that year, breaking RBD's 2006 13-show record for an international artist.

-In early 2025, after the release of "Die With a Smile" with Lady Gaga and "Apt." with Rosé, Mars had a record 150 million monthly listeners on Spotify.
+In early 2025, after the release of "Die With a Smile" with Lady Gaga and "APT." with Rosé, Mars had a record 150 million monthly listeners on Spotify.
 He was the second artist (after Sabrina Carpenter) "to replace himself at number one and take the top two spots" at the same time on the Billboard Global 200 and Global Excluding United States, and had the biggest debut by a male artist on the Global 200.
-"Apt." was the first song with at least 200 million streams globally in multiple weeks on both charts.
-"Die with a Smile" and "Apt." spent 18 and 12 weeks at number one on the Global 200, respectively.
-"Apt." also spent a record breaking 19 weeks on the top of the Global Excluding United States chart, while "Die with a Smile" spent 17 weeks atop the same chart.
+"APT." was the first song with at least 200 million streams globally in multiple weeks on both charts.
+"Die with a Smile" and "APT." spent 18 and 12 weeks at number one on the Global 200, respectively.
+"APT." also spent a record breaking 19 weeks on the top of the Global Excluding United States chart, while "Die with a Smile" spent 17 weeks atop the same chart.
+In April 2026, Mars received the key to the Las Vegas Strip, while Park Avenue outside Park MGM was renamed to Bruno Mars Drive.